 On May 15, EBeauty founder Carolyn Keller met with representatives from Paul Mitchell The School Miami and the Sylvester Comprehensive Cancer Center, University of Miami.
 “Everyone is so excited to implement this new program and numerous ideas were presented,” Carolyn said.
 “It is EBeauty’s intent to ship the first wigs to Miami by the end of May.”

-Carolyn and the EBeauty team will then head west to meet with the schools in Sherman Oaks and Pasadena, California, in early June, followed by the Texas schools soon after.
+Carolyn and the EBeauty team then met with the Paul Mitchell Schools in Sherman Oaks and Pasadena, California, in early June, to be followed by the Texas schools soon after.

 EBeauty’s facility in Washington, DC, receives hundreds of wigs per week from all over the country, gifted by survivors, husbands, children, sisters, and friends who want to help support other women on her journeys.
 Future professionals will lovingly clean and style each wig.
 They’ll also write notes of love and encouragement on the backs of 3x5 information and thank-you cards provided by EBeauty to include with each completed wig.

 To date, EBeauty has received and distributed over 25,000 wigs.

 Winn Claybaugh, dean and cofounder of Paul Mitchell Schools, says, “It’s easy for our Paul Mitchell Schools to support this amazing organization and the people they serve.
 In fact, I believe it’s quite easy for anybody to give back and make a difference.
 All we have to do is say yes.”

 (L–R) Christina Pozo-Kaderman (Sylvester Comprehensive Cancer Center), Denise Barbosa (Paul Mitchell The School Miami), Carolyn Keller (EBeauty), and Tangela Hillery (Sylvester Comprehensive Cancer Center) join forces to plan the EBeauty program launch for Paul Mitchell The School Miami.